Jim Justice: Tenure

 In 2020, Justice signed into law the Critical Infrastructure Protection Act, which created felony penalties for protests targeting oil and gas facilities.
 The law, which was passed with the support of Dominion Energy, the West Virginia Oil and Natural Gas Association, and the American Fuel and Petrochemical Manufacturers trade association, was described by its sponsor John Kelly as having been "requested by the natural gas industry".

-In January 2022, Justice postponed his annual State of the State address because he had contracted COVID-19 and was isolating at home.
+In 2021, Justice appointed Bray Cary to the West Virginia University board of directors.
+He later received loans from Cary, which he described as a "business relationship" in a press conference.